 BAKKA produces sustainable contemporary Fair Isle textiles in a unique reversible fabric to the highest quality and standards.
 It preserves Shetland's rich knitwear heritage by using the oldest patterns and colours in a contemporary manner.
 All pieces are knitted in a unique reversible Fair Isle fabric.
 The current collection has headbands, cowls, wristwarmers, scarves, throws and day tablecloths.
 In both heritage colours and 2-colour designs.
 Additionally, there is a small collection of hand-knitted lined hats.
 BAKKA's products are completely sustainable and traceable.
-Also, it operates a zero-waste policy; all samples and waste pieces are upcycled.
+Also, we operate a zero-waste policy; all samples and waste pieces are upcycled.

 View our BAKKA Google Reviews